comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 ### __Features and Embeddings__

-Word embeddings, generate from each state of the LSTM, are combined with hand-crafted features:
+Word embeddings generated from each state of the LSTM are combined with hand-crafted features:
-- spelling, e.g.: capitalization, punctuation, word patters, etc.
+- spelling, e.g. capitalization, punctuation, word patters, etc.
-- context, e.g: uni-, bi- and tri-gram features
+- context, e.g. uni-, bi- and tri-gram features

 The embeddings used are those produced by [Collobert et al., 2011](http://www.jmlr.org/papers/volume12/collobert11a/collobert11a.pdf) which has 130K vocabulary size and each word corresponds to a 50-dimensional embedding vector.

 __Features connection tricks__:

-The input for the model include both word, spelling and context features, however, the authors suggest direct connecting the hand-crafted features to the output layer (i.e, CRF) which accelerates training and result in very similar tagging accuracy, when comparing without direct connections.
-That is, in my understanding, the vector representing the hand-crafted features are passed directly to the CRF and are not passed through the bidirectional-LSTM
+The input for the model include both word, spelling and context features, however the authors suggest connecting the hand-crafted features directly to the output layer (i.e. the CRF).
+This accelerates training and results in very similar tagging accuracy compared to a model without direct connections.
+The vector representing the hand-crafted features is therefore passed directly to the CRF, not passed through the bidirectional-LSTM

 <center>
 <figure>